-Al fresco dining is going to be a hot ticket when cruises resume from the U.S.
+Al fresco dining will be a hot ticket when cruises resume from the U.S.

 Newly updated guidance from the Centers for Disease Control and Prevention (CDC) says fully vaccinated passengers can now enjoy a meal or a few drinks outdoors “without wearing a mask except in crowded settings.”